redis/redis-doc/commands/eval.md

 we want to make sure that `EVALSHA` will not fail (for instance during a pipeline or MULTI/EXEC operation).

+* SCRIPT KILL.
+This command is the only wait to interrupt a long running script that reached the configured maximum execution time for scripts.
+The SCRIPT KILL command can only be used with scripts that did not modified the dataset during their execution (since stopping a read only script does not violate the scripting engine guaranteed atomicity).
+See the next sections for more information about long running scripts.

 Scripts as pure functions
 ---